abpframework/abp/docs/en/UI/AspNetCore/Theming.md

 * JavaScript [Message](JavaScript-API/Message.md) and [Notification](JavaScript-API/Notify.md) APIs provides abstractions to use the Sweetalert and Toastr.
 * [Forms & Validation](Forms-Validation.md) system automatically handles the validation, so you mostly don't directly type any validation code.

-## The Layouts
+### The Layouts

 The main responsibility of a theme is to provide the layouts.
-There are **three pre-defined layouts must be supported by all the themes**:
+There are **three pre-defined layouts must be implemented by all the themes**:

 * **Application**: The default layout which is used by the main application pages.
 * **Account**: Mostly used by the [account module](../../Modules/Account.md) for login, register, forgot password... pages.